programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 map_df.boxplot(column=['MapScale'],vert=False)
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-08.png" alt="A boxplot showing the distrubtion of police killings per 100k population using a log-scale" caption="Figure 08.
-Box plot of police killings per 100k using a log scale." %}
+Boxplot of police killings per 100k using a log scale." %}

 This conversion transforms a skewed distribution into a more normal distribution of log values.

-To plot the log values on the map instead, you only need to make another small adjustement the Folium code so that is maps the `MapScale` variable.
+To plot the log values on the map instead, you only need to make another small adjustment to the Folium code so that is maps the `MapScale` variable.
 Below, I've also added the code to display the log values on the scale:

 ```python
 baseMap = initMap()